rajeshsola/emblearning/bbb-porting/first-boot/simple.md

 mv gcc-linaro-6.2.1-2016.11-x86_64_arm-linux-gnueabihf gcc-linaro-6.2.1

-### For 64 bit systems:-

- extract gcc-linaro-6.2.1-2016.11-x86_64_arm-linux-gnueabihf.tar.xz instead of gcc-linaro-6.2.1-2016.11-i686_arm-linux-gnueabihf.tar.xz
- and rename to gcc-linaro-6.2.1

-### Common:-
 Update PATH with new binaries in ~/eworkdir/gcc-linaro-6.2.1/bin as follows

 export PATH=$HOME/eworkdir/gcc-linaro-6.2.1/bin:$PATH

 The above setting is temporary and applicable to current shell only, add this to ~/.bashrc or ~/.bash_profile to take this setting effective for every launch of new shell(~/.bashrc) or every login(~/.bash_profile

-After slight experience you can place the toolchain in /opt instead of ~/eworkdir, in such case /opt/gcc-linraro-6.2.1 to be add to PATH variable,you may ignore this step initially!!

-export PATH=/opt/gcc-linaro-6.2.1/bin:$PATH

-and update to .bashrc or .bash_profile as usual.

 ## Building the kernel